-Luckily, the Outlook recall email function allows its users to unsend messages in case they ever send one to the wrong person.
-So, if you’re looking for how to recall an email in Outlook, then read on for an in-depth guide.
+Luckily, the Outlook recall email function allows its users to unsend email messages in case they ever send one to the wrong person.
+So, if you’re looking for how to recall a sent email in Outlook, then read on for an in-depth guide.

 How to Recall an Email in Outlook

-Step 1: Go to the Sent Items folder and search for the email you want to recall.
+Step 1: Go to the Sent Items folder or the Sent Mail folder and search for the email you want to recall.
 It should be near the top of the list if you sent it recently.
 Double-click it.

 Step 2: Click on the Message button on the toolbar at the top.
-It’s going to expand it.
-Now have a look at the Move section, and you should see a letter and an envelope icon.
-That allows you to see more options, click on it.
+It’s going to expand.
+In the toolbar next to Move, you will see an option called Action.
+Click the Action drop-down menu to see more options.

 Step 3: More options should show up.
 Click on the Recall This Message option there.

 Step 4: A popup window should show up.
 You will see two options: Delete Unread Copies and Replace With a New Message or Delete Unread Copies of This Message.
-You should have an option that notifies you if the process failed or succeeded.
+You should have an option that notifies you if recall succeeds or fails for each recipient.
 You can choose to enable or disable it depending on your preference.

-NOTE: If you use the Outlook recall message function, the recipient sometimes needs to open the recall message first.
+NOTE: If you use the Outlook recalling email function, the recipient sometimes needs to open the recall message first.
 Make sure to type in something to get the recipient’s attention.

 Variations Between Different Versions of Outlook